tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profiles.md

 - Helping you to narrow down where a problem exists in that communication flow
 - Identifying the key log files that are referenced in subsequent articles for troubleshooting certificate profiles

 The information in this article applies to using SCEP certificate profiles with Android, iOS/iPad, and Windows devices.
+Similar information for macOS is not available at this time.

 To troubleshoot Network Device Enrollment Service (NDES), see the following articles from support.microsoft.com:

 - [Verify NDES configuration on-premises for SCEP certificates in Intune](https://support.microsoft.com/help/4490130/ndes-configuration-on-premises-for-scep-certificates-in-intune)
 - [Troubleshooting NDES configuration for use with Microsoft Intune certificate profiles]( https://support.microsoft.com/help/4459540/troubleshoot-ndes-configuration-for-use-with-intune)